 Stock up on starchy carbohydrates.
 Starchy carbohydrates include all types of breads and crackers, cereals, potatoes, pasta, rice and noodles.
-These foods should be included at each meal.
+A small portion of these foods can be included at each meal.

 Choosing oat based and wholegrain varieties of starchy carbohydrates will help increase the fibre content of your diet, which in turn can help towards maintaining a healthy gut.